 The Caribbean Beach Resort offers pirate-themed rooms for an extra charge.
 The pirate-themed rooms have two double beds with sleeping for four, no trundle.

-The Fuentes del Morro pool with its Spanish colonial-themed fort with a pair water cannons and two water slides, one over 80-feet long, is the main attraction.
-There’s a lot of fun happening here.
+- 6 Pools–The Fuentes del Morro pool with its Spanish colonial-themed fort with a pair water cannons and two water slides, one over 80-feet long, is the main attraction.
 I especially liked the zero-entry so I can watch my kids and get my toes wet without putting on a swimsuit.
+Find five additional pools across the resort.

-For the younger kids, I found a separate water play area for kids under 48”.
-With lots of lounge chairs and the Banana Cabana Pool Bar for your favorite cocktails, this area grabs the kids from all over the resort.
+- Water Play Area–For the younger kids, I found a separate water play area for kids under 48”.
+Lots of lounge chairs and the Banana Cabana Pool Bar for your favorite cocktail, it’s the best.

 With a quick-service food court and casual dining options, feeding the family is easy.
 I used the grab-in-go section that features sweets, healthy snacks, drinks and even individual, alcoholic beverages that can be enjoyed by the pool.